DimensionDev/Maskbook/docs/FAQ.md

 > git branch --show-current
 feat/fantasy

-# merge the develop branch and never mind conflicts in lockfile
+# merge the develop branch and never manually handle the conflicts in lock file
 > git merge develop

 # check out the lock file from the base branch